CaptainDreamcast/HackathonSimulator2017/README.md

-# HackathonSimulator2017
+# Hackathon simulator
-Something resembling a hackathon simulation for Sega Dreamcast.
+Something resembling a simulation game for Sega Dreamcast.